PhillyGilly/Carbon-Intensity-UK-HA/README.md

   postcode: LE16 9xy
 ```
 Although this is my concept, the rest sensor yaml was pretty much written for me by @Troon in the HA community forum.
 Thank you!

+I also noticed that @olivershingler covered this topic in his 2023 [video](https://youtu.be/w5fcff63agY?si=CBhvuYhpmoFMVCqe)